- Parents Home

 - sclerotherapy: injection of a medicine or medical-grade substance into an AVM that shrinks the blood vessels

-AVMs in the head are called intracranial AVMs and may be treated with embolization, surgery using radiation (radiosurgery), or surgery.
+AVMs in the head are called intracranial AVMs.
+Doctors may treat these with embolization, surgery alone, or surgery with radiation (radiosurgery).

 What Else Should I Know?